barefootwriter/KPU/IDEA/dev/1100_interview_questions.md

 IDEA 1100 – Aboriginal Course
 Interview Questions
-Interviews are informal, and a focus on the learner’s personal perspective on the experience (What is the experience of X?) and how this experience has been a catalyst for further introspection and their role in other situations (personally, education, global, family.ect).
+Interviews are informal, and a focus on the learner’s personal perspective on the experience (What is the experience of X?) and how this experience has been a catalyst for further introspection and their role in other situations (personally, education, global, family. etc.).
 Questions from the interviewer are based on the IDEA Skill Set as laid out for hopeful outcomes the learner will become competent in (or more aware of) after/during the IDEA course.
 We want to get a sense of the learner’s thoughts on their perceived values of participating in IDEA type learning (aka The IDEA WAY).
 Perhaps its most helpful to come at interdisciplinarity in terms of a skill set.
 Thinking and acting in an interdisciplinary way is really a matter of looking at the process of learning.
 Instead of focusing on the “content” we might ask questions about how we identify, interpret, create, and communicate this content.
 These are process questions.
 Below are some examples of the kinds of considerations we will explore during our process.
 ** (For the actual interview process I would like to distill this down to a mix of leading and closed ended questions, and have the focus on the learner doing most of the speaking) **
 Specific Questions from Proposed Course Outcomes